 It has been our experience in vineyards that when adjusting plant nutrient balance through foliar and fertigation mixes, the changes in the soil do not occur until the second or third season.
-This same trend proved to be consistent as is indicated by the soil health calculations of Block Nine Wilson Creek, which has been in a program of plant sap analysis and nutrient supplementation for four years versus the experimental van der Lee blocks one through four which have been in a program of plant sap analysis and nutrient supplementation for less than one year.
+This same trend proved to be consistent as is indicated by the soil health calculations of Block Nine Wilson Creek, which has been in a program of plant sap analysis and nutrient supplementation for four years versus the experimental van der Lee blocks one through four which have been in a program of plant sap analysis and nutrient of plant sap analysis and nutrient for less than one year.